wwwillchen/underdash/readme.md

 # Underdash

 The name is a play on Underscore and Lodash.

+Why I made this:

-I wanted to re-implement some of the functions I use frequently to: 1) understand the innerworkings of Lodash and 2) explore various aspects of Typescript (e.g. interfaces, unions, generics).
+- Understand the innerworkings of Lodash
+- Explore various aspects of Typescript (e.g. interfaces, unions, generics).

 Goals:
-- Simple, easy to read implementation of core functions (e.g. _.map, _.each, _.reduce)
+- Simple implementations of core functions (e.g. _.map, _.each, _.reduce)
-- Unit tests
+- Covered by unit tests (97% code coverage)
+- Written in Typescript

+Non-goals:
+- Less performant than Lodash (prefer readability over perf.)
+- Less comprehensive